 How much does a dental appointment cost in Switzerland?

 Alongside a standard charge for an appointment, the cost of any dental treatment in Switzerland is only decided once the appointment has been completed.
 This is to take into account any additional treatments you might need, plus the time taken to complete the appointment.
-Prices for a dental appointment vary depending on the practice, but the average cost for a simple check-up and clean is 300 Swiss francs.
+Prices for a dental appointment vary depending on the practice, but the average cost for a simple check-up and cleaning is 300 Swiss francs.
 Advanced dental treatment such as dentures or tooth removal can cost much more.

 Dental insurance in Switzerland